walleyjs/coobi/README.md

 - **Add new step types or branching logic** by updating the schema and seed data.
 - **Check user progress** by querying `ExerciseStepResponse` records for a user.

----

-## Credits & Contact
-- Built for the Coobi technical assessment.
-- For questions or feedback, contact [your name/email or GitHub].

----

-**Happy coding!**